 So what’s the magic amount of protein for building muscle?

 That varies, but for a classic ectomorph it’s around 0.8 grams of protein per pound of bodyweight per day—and that’s already playing it safe.
-Beyond that amount it hasn’t been proven that more protein results in any more muscle growth whatsoever. (study)
+Beyond that amount it hasn’t been proven that more protein results in any more muscle growth whatsoever. (study, study, study, study)

 So let’s say you’re a classic ectomorph weighing in at lean 150 pounds and on a muscle-building diet of 3400 calories.
 If you get even just 20% of your calories from protein you’re eating 170 grams of protein.
 That’s all you need plus a bit extra—just incase.
 Keep in mind that there’s no harm to your health in eating loads of protein, just that the muscle-building benefit comes from the extra calories, not the fact that you’re consuming protein. (study, study, study)